-How to Account for the Forgiveness of a PPP Loan?
+How to Account for PPP Loan Forgiveness

-Recent IRS guidance states that the expenses used to obtain forgiveness on these loans will not be considered valid deductions on your 2020 return; making the forgiven amount will be considered as taxable income.
+Recent IRS guidance states that the expenses used to obtain forgiveness on these loans will not be considered valid deductions on your 2020 return, making the forgiven amount taxable income.